trilitech/tezos-developer-docs/docs/architecture/bakers.md

 Bakers must run at least one Tezos node and a baker daemon to go with it.
 These daemons must run at all times with a stable power source and internet connection, because periods of inactivity for a baker entail losses of rewards, and eventually being marked as inactive and temporarily excluded from baking.

+## Delegating to a baker

+In older versions of the Tezos protocol, before non-baker users could stake, delegating was the primary way that users earned rewards from tez.
+Users delegated their accounts to a baker and in return the baker could choose to share some of their baking rewards with their delegators.
+The Tezos system did not automatically provide rewards to delegators.

+Delegating still works in this way, but currently, the primary use of delegating is as the first step in staking.
+To stake with a baker, users must first choose the baker as their delegate.
+Then the system provides the staker with rewards automatically.

 ## Staking with a baker